zawthu120980/mirror247/README.md

 **NOTES**
 - Old authentication changed, now we can't use bot to generate token.pickle.
 You need OS with a browser.
 - You should set default browser.
 For linux refer to this [link](https://askubuntu.com/questions/609863/what-environment-variable-should-i-use-to-set-a-default-web-browser).
 - Windows users should install python3 and pip.
-You can find how to install and use them from google or from this [telegraph](https://telegra.ph/Create-Telegram-Mirror-Leech-Bot-by-Deploying-App-with-Heroku-Branch-using-Github-Workflow-12-06) from [Wiszky](https://github.com/vishnoe115) tutorial.
+You can find how to install and use them from google or from [Wiszky](https://youtu.be/gFQWJ4ftt48) tutorial.

 1. Visit the [Google Cloud Console](https://console.developers.google.com/apis/credentials)
 2. Go to the OAuth Consent tab, fill it, and save.